As winter's icy grip tightens on the land, you might wonder whether it is worth fishing in the freezing cold for bass. The answer is yes!

 Fish Near the Shore

 Shorelines of lakes and rivers offer the most oxygen-rich water, where the baitfish will naturally be attracted.
 It also offers the baitfish some warmth from the sun during the day.

 These two elements attract the bass as they hunt and follow the baitfish.

 Targeting bass near these areas is a great way to ensure you have success.

-Unlike boat fishing, fishing from the shore offers you some warmth and protection from the wind and the environment.
+Unlike boat fishing, fishing from the shore offers warmth and protection from the wind and the environment.
 In addition, the surrounding areas and trees on the shore will give you cover from the cold elements.

 I love bass fishing from the shore in the winter.
 I usually cast parallel to the shore and have great success.